 Our growth will come from aggressive organic development but we are also continually looking at acquisition opportunities.

-We aim to be the supplier of choice to National Grid for short term capacity.
+We aim to be the supplier of choice to National Grid for ancillary services.